 Once children complete the Read Write Inc. Phonics programme, they move onto whole class reading sessions.
-These sessions are built around high quality texts and teach children core reading skills: vocabulary, inference, prediction, explain, retrieval and sequencing/summarising.
-These skills are taught through a reading journey where children have the opportunity to practise and apply skills so they can confidently answer questions about and discuss texts.
-Children are exposed to fiction, non-fiction and poetry across reading cycles to give them a wide reading base and broaden their literary experiences.
+These sessions are built around high-quality texts and encourage book talk, as well as developing comprehension.
+We follow a reading journey where children have the opportunity to practise and apply knowledge and skills so they can confidently answer questions about and discuss texts.
+Children are exposed to fiction, non-fiction and poetry across reading journeys to give them a wide reading base and broaden their literary experiences.